TrevorDeTutor/100daysofgo/unit-3/README.md

 - Functions are reusable,
 - they provide isolation for variables through function scope, and
 - they provide a name for the action they perform which makes code easier to follow and understand.

+### Methods
+Methods are like functions that enhance types with additional behavior.
+Methods provide another way to organize code, an arguably nicer way

+Functions have a place, but types and methods provide another useful way to organize code and represent the world around you.

+Being able to define your own types can be incredibly useful for improving both readability and reliability.